agentrickard/domain/README.txt

 ----
 4.5   Node Link Patterns

-When using this module, there are times when hook_url_alter() will need to rewrite a node link.
+When using this module, there are times when Domain Access will need to rewrite a node link using custom_url_rewrite_outbound().

-Note that these settings are not available if the hook_url_alter() patch is not applied.

 Since Drupal is an extensible system, we cannot account for all possible links to specific nodes.
 Node Link Patterns are designed to allow you to extend the module as you add new contributed modules.

-By default, the following core link paths will be rewritten as needed if you have installed the hook_url_alter() patch.
+By default, the following core link paths will be rewritten as needed.

   -- node/%n
   -- comment/reply/%n